codemix/htmling/README.md

 # HTMLing

 [![Build Status](https://travis-ci.org/codemix/htmling.svg?branch=master)](https://travis-ci.org/codemix/htmling)
+Just i want to thank.
+Thankyou So Much I have learned  alot from your code.
+Thankyou

 [Polymer](http://polymer-project.org/) compatible HTML5 based templating syntax for node.js.
 Render your templates server-side using the same syntax as in the browser, with no virtual DOM trickery required.